UBC Sauder alum drives social good

 “Jump Start was a brilliant way to get grounded in a completely new country and city,” she says.
 “It helped me understand things that might otherwise have thrown me off and introduced me to other international students who are to this day some of my best friends.”

-“Through UBC Sauder’s programs and initiatives I discovered the intersection between business and creating social good,” she says.
+“Through UBC Sauder’s programs and initiatives, I discovered the intersection between business and creating social good."

 In one of her classes, she and a small group of her fellow students were tasked with designing a new venture, which gave Maricel her first experience of building a company.